-noun, plural hô·tels-Dieu [oh-tel-dyœ] /oʊ tɛlˈdyœ/.
+noun, plural hô·tels-Dieu [oh-tel-dyœ]. /oʊ tɛlˈdyœ/.
 French.

 Origin of hôtel-Dieu

-Example sentences from the Web for hotel-dieu
+Example sentences from the Web for hôtel-Dieu